org2blog/org2blog/.github/ISSUE_TEMPLATE/bug_report.md

 - What operating system are you running Emacs on? [e.g., macOS 10.13 or Windows 10]
 - How did you install Emacs? [e.g., compiled it, download and manual install, package manager like Apt on Linux or brew on macOS]
 - Do you run Emacs in the GUI or a Terminal? [e.g., GUI or Terminal]
 - What is the value of `org2blog/wp-blog-alist`?
 Here is how to add the value to this report: Create an empty source block by inserting three backticks on a blank line, hit return to create a new empty line, then insert three backticks.
 Now the goal is to place the value on that empty line.
 One way is for you to copy your configuration into this block manually.
 It is the easiest.
 Another way is to ask Emacs to find the value so you can paste it onto this line.
 Here is how: hit `M-S-:`, type `(kill-new (with-output-to-string (princ org2blog/wp-blog-alist)))` and strike `[enter]`, the information is now in the `kill-ring`, go back to that empty line, and paste the value.
 You will have to format it now, but you will have the correct values for your system.
-Either way be sure to remove any private information like passwords or internal URLs.
+Either way, remove any private information like passwords or internal URLs.
 It will look something like this markup and code:'

 ```
 (("yourblog"